Herpesvirus 6 (HHV-6) IgM and IgG Antibodies IFA

 Human Herpesvirus 6 (HHV-6) infects nearly all humans, typically before the age of two, and establishes life-long latency.
 For most of the population, adults will demonstrate antibodies and declining titers with age.
 Immunocompromised patients however, may experience a primary infection or reactivation of a latent infection, leading to potentially serious complications.
 The detection of anti-HHV-6 IgM or a fourfold rise in anti-HHV-6 IgG supports a clinical diagnosis.

 Human IgM and/or IgG antibodies to HHV-6 antigens are detected by indirect fluorescent antibody (IFA) assay.
-Briefly, a slide well coated with fixed, infected red blood cells are incubated with diluted human serum.
+Diluted serum is incubated on a slide containing infected T-lymphoblasts.
 If specific HHV-6 antibodies are present, they remain bound, are then labeled by an antibody conjugate and finally detected by fluorescence microscopy.
 The HHV-6 IgM and IgG IFA assays detect but do not distinguish antibodies directed against both HHV-6A and HHV-6B.

 1-5 business days from receipt of specimen

 Ship Monday through Friday.
 Friday shipments must be labeled for Saturday delivery.
 All specimens must be labeled with patient's name and collection date.
 A Viracor Eurofins test requisition form must accompany each specimen.
 Ship specimens FedEx Priority Overnight to: Viracor Eurofins, 1001 NW Technology Dr, Lee's Summit, MO 64086.